AgentOps-AI/tokencost/README.md

 1. Import the module:

-- If you want to call the functions as `function_name` directly:
+- Recommended: If you want to call the functions as `function_name` directly:
 ```python
 from tokencost import count_message_tokens, count_string_tokens, calculate_cost
 ```